Zeyu-Zhu/PGCU/README.md

 Pre-trained models on WorldView2 and WorldView3 datasets are saved in `result/PanNet/WV2exp0` and `result/PanNet/WV3exp0`, respectively.

 ## Citations
-If you find our work useful, please cite out paper.
+If you find our work useful, please cite our paper.
 ```
 @article{zhu2023probability,
   title={Probability-based Global Cross-modal Upsampling for Pansharpening},